lahatfield/agile-octopus-telegram-notifications/README.md

 If all you want is to get the Agile Octopus notifications, you can use my existing bot with no GitHub setup required.
-Please bear in mind: this will cause your Telegram chat IDs to appear in a private repository that I manage (a chat ID is not senstive information, but keep it in mind).
+Please bear in mind: this will cause your Telegram chat IDs to appear in a private repository that I manage (a chat ID is not sensitive information, but keep it in mind).

 1. Add @MunroOctoBot to any Telegram chats you want alerts in (group chat or DMs).
 The bot only